dmpop/geofix/README.md

 ## Installation

 Copy the *geofix.py* script to the *sl4a/scripts* directory on the Android device.
-In case you use QPython, copy the *geofix-qpython.py* script to the *com.hipipal.qpyplus/scripts* directory
+In case you use QPython, copy the *geofix-qpython.py* script to the *com.hipipal.qpyplus/scripts* directory.

 ## Usage